The Geometry of Governance

 In a two-party system ($k = 2$), the voter’s ballot carries exactly 1 bit of information: Party A or Party B.

 But the space of preferences has $2^n$ elements, requiring up to $n$ bits to specify.
-The act of voting compresses an $n$-bit preference vector into a 1-bit message.
-By the source coding theorem, this compression is only lossless when the entropy of the source is at most 1 bit.
+The act of voting compresses an $n$-bit preference vector into a 1-bit message — a compression that cannot be lossless unless the preferences themselves live on at most two profiles.
+Anything richer is being forced through too narrow a channel.

 This gives us a precise criterion: